-With the latest announcements, the Archbishop has reviewed the measure that has been in place for the safe distribution of Holy Communion, and is now pleased to be able to lift the provisional requirement so that the Sacrament may be received without restriction both on the tongue and in the hand at the decision of the person who is distributing Holy Communion.
+The Archbishop has reviewed the measures that had been in place for the safe distribution of Holy Communion.
+The Sacrament may be received without restriction both on the tongue and in the hand at the decision of the person who is distributing Holy Communion.
 The Archbishop leaves it to each minister distributing the sacrament to determine whether they feel comfortable doing so on the tongue at this stage.
 Everyone is asked to be patient - we have a number of clergy and people who are in a high risk category for their health due to age or other factors, so the lifting of this provision is subject to the minister in each circumstance.
 Ministers are asked to show care and regard for communicants, most of whom have not been at Mass in any regular way for most of the year.

-Face coverings throughout the celebration of Mass and the reception of Holy Communion are no longer mandatory.
+Fitted face coverings are to be worn throughout the celebration of Mass and the reception of Holy Communion.

 The following directions are recommended: